American Sign Language and Interpreter Education Department

 ASL Classes are offered Spring, Summer and Fall semesters!

 Prospective and Current Students:

 The Interpreter Education Program, the ASL Minor and general ASL classes have NOT been suspended – these programs are not directly impacted by the suspension of Deaf Studies or the Master's degree.
 A teach out plan is being developed for those students already formally admitted to the Deaf Studies program.
-Please see you advisor for additional details.
+Please see your advisor for additional details.
 The ITP program is still very viable and available.
 All our ASL classes are proudly being offered for EKU students.

 Dr. Laurence Hayes